An 18th Century Short Gown

 Sleeves sewn, I hemmed all of the short gown’s raw outer edges, rounding off the hanging corners at the bottom of the side seams.

-An 18th century short gown as pretty as this one needs accessorizing .
+An 18th century short gown as pretty as this one needs accessorizing.
 A yard of red check linen from Burnley & Trowbridge made an apron.
-I cut width of fabric to a length that came roughly to my mid-calves, and hemmed the sides and bottom with a small, neat running stitch.
+I cut a width of fabric to a length that came roughly to my mid-calves, and hemmed the sides and bottom with a small, neat running stitch.

-I ran three rows of spaced gathering stitches along the top, and gathered it in in large stroked gathers (not being particularly precious about the pleat spacing), and whipped the apron to a cotton waistband.
+I ran three rows of spaced gathering stitches along the top, and gathered the width of the fabric in in large stroked gathers (not being particularly precious about the pleat spacing), and whipped the apron to a cotton waistband.

 close up detail of the waist and waist tape of a red check linen apron